celestiaorg/docs/docs/developers/wordle.md

 > NOTE: This tutorial will explore developing with Optimint, which is still in Alpha stage.
 If you run into bugs, please write a Github Issue ticket or let us know in our Discord.
+While Optimint allows you to build sovereign rollups on Celestia, it currently does not support fraud proofs yet and is therefore running in "pessimistic" mode.
+Furthermore, Optimint currently only supports a single sequencer.

 ## Pre-requisites